This post contains affiliate links, to find out more information, please read my affiliate disclosure

 The Shimano Steps E6100 motor (also found on the aforementioned BMC) epitomises everything a good e-bike motor should be – lightweight, quiet, smooth and very responsive to rider input.
 The claimed battery range is a massive 185km in Eco mode – I have personally achieved a range of just under 100 miles (with one bar left on the battery indicator).

 I borrowed the test bike from a friend and was so impressed with it, I decided to buy one.
 When I went onto Wiggle and found the 2020 model had been reduced to a very reasonable £1649.99, temptation got the better of me!
-The 2020 model is now sold out but the latest 2021 model is now available in stock for the regular price of £2199.99.
+The 2020 model is now sold out and the latest 2021 model sells out quickly, so check availability now.

 So why did I decided to buy the Vitus Mach E?